Surgery for parathyroid cancer

 - some nearby lymph nodes in the neck.

-Your surgeon will give you more information about the operation.
+Your surgeon will explain the type of surgery that is right for you.
+They will give you more information about your operation.

 Before your operation for parathyroid cancer